-From frame-analysis literature, I argue that FOPL in CARICOM was originally ‘framed’ as a public health solution, and that a successful ‘frame-shift’ took place to reframe it as a trade conflict.
+From frame-analysis literature, I argue that FOPL in CARICOM was originally ‘framed’ as a public health solution, and that a successful ‘frame-shift’ took place to reframe it as a trade problem.
 I use Entman’s definition of framing – that “to frame is to select some aspects of a perceived reality and make them more salient … in such a way as to promote a particular problem definition, causal interpretation, moral evaluation, and/or treatment recommendation” (1993, p.
 52).
 While usually referencing communicating texts, Entman’s definition suggests frames as tools with intention to promote specific versions of reality (Vliegenthart & van Zoonen, 2011, p.
-107) p.107.
-Emphasizing intentionality and promotion of a particular viewpoint make framing analytically useful to describe one pathway for discursive power.
+107).
+Emphasizing intentionality and promotion of a particular viewpoint make framing analytically useful to describe a pathway of discursive power.
 That is, it helps to answer the question of how discursive power is operationalized.

 This analysis takes two assumptions from the international political economy literature on food governance and corporate power.
 First, I assume that the standard setting process in CARICOM, directed by the CARICOM Organisation for Standards and Quality (CROSQ), like other standards organizations, is a venue for decision making that is a hybridized regime of public and private influence (Clapp, 1998) and second, that interests can be overlapping and reinforcing.
 Standard setting began, and has always, propelled the interests of private industry (Murphy, 2015).
-The addition of national government representation in standard setting though, as well as standards’ creep into traditionally public domain areas like environmental management, make tracing and delineating actors’ interests challenging.
-In this case, standard setting for food labelling has been primarily dominated by international standards from Codex Alimentarius – the joint World Health Organization (WHO) and UN Food and Agriculture Organization (FAO) standard-setting body for food labelling and food safety – but is also used to propel national interests, such when regional standards on coconut water might create a wider economic boon to CARICOM as a whole.
-Untangling in whose ‘interest’ a standard is pursued is thus difficult but and this study works towards unravelling the pathways that those with power can use to achieve their interests.
+The addition of national governments in standard setting though, as well as standards’ creep into traditionally public domain areas like environmental management, make tracing and delineating whose interests win out quite challenging.
+While standard setting for food labelling has been primarily dominated by the Codex Alimentarius – the joint World Health Organization (WHO) and UN Food and Agriculture Organization (FAO) standard-setting body for food labelling and food safety – is also used to propel national interests.
+For example, when regional standards on coconut water might serve a wider economic boon to CARICOM.
+Untangling in whose ‘interest’ a standard is pursued is thus difficult, but this study works towards unravelling the pathways that those with power can use to achieve their interests.

 Results: Food Industry Framing Strategies

 The food industry used three major framing strategies to contribute to an overall reframe of FOPL from a public health solution to a trade regime conflict.
-These strategies can be thought of as the operationalization of discursive corporate power in standard-setting.
+These strategies are the operationalization of discursive corporate power in standard-setting.
 The strategies are explored below with direct quotes from interview participants.

 Framing Strategy 1: Privileged Trading Partners